Microsoft Dynamics 365 Component

 |---|---|---|

-| Attribute Body | Attribute body payload to send | |
+| Attribute Body | The JSON payload describing the attribute to create or update. | |

 | Connection | ||

-| Entity ID | The ID of a specific Entity record | 7d577253-3ef0-4a0a-bb7f-8335c2596e70 |
+| Entity ID | The unique identifier (GUID) of the entity record to operate on. | 7d577253-3ef0-4a0a-bb7f-8335c2596e70 |

-[CRM] Update Entity
+Update Entity

-Update a Microsoft Dynamics 365 CRM entity record. | key: updateEntity
+Updates a Microsoft Dynamics 365 CRM entity record. | key: updateEntity

 | Input | Notes | Example |